Ingentive-Limited/AILearningPath/scenario-2-legacy-modernization/migration-prompts.md

 ### Troubleshooting Tips
 - If a prompt generates unexpected results, try breaking it into smaller, more specific prompts
-- Ask KiloCode to explain its decisions and recommendations
+- Ask your AI assistant to explain its decisions and recommendations
 - Request alternative approaches if the first attempt doesn't meet your needs
 - Use the modernization checklist to verify completeness
 - Test incrementally rather than waiting until the end